MPE04/simu-world/README.md

 When the prototype will have a good maturity, the project will be re-written in a more efficient language to manage more agent.
 Final langauage choosen is JAVA + MASON due to personnal knowledge.

+## Execute code

+Install all package in requirement.txt with pip, then run :

+`solara run run_dashboard.py`